Bobcat

 About

-Bobcats, sometimes called wildcats, are roughly twice as big as the average house cat.
-Most bobcats are pale brown or brownish red but coloration can vary slightly in different regions.
-The chest, belly and inner side of their legs are white with black spots and bars on their legs and chest, and less noticeable spots throughout the body.
-Bobcats have long legs, large paws, a striped ruff of fur on their cheeks, and pointed ears with slight tufts of hair at the tips.
+Most bobcats are pale brown or brownish-red, but coloration can vary slightly in different regions.
+The chest, belly and inner sides of their legs are white, with black spots and bars on their legs and chest and less noticeable spots throughout the body.
+Bobcats have long legs, large paws, a striped ruff of fur on their cheeks and pointed ears with slight tufts of hair at the tips.

 Life History

-Bobcats are polygamous (have more than one mate) and do not form lasting pair bonds.
+Bobcats are polygamous, meaning they have more than one mate, and do not form lasting pair bonds.
 They typically begin breeding at 2 years of age.
-They breed during winter and spring but may breed a second time, later in the year, if they lose a litter.
+They breed during winter and spring but may breed a second time later in the year if they lose a litter.
 Kittens are typically born during the spring and early summer months after a gestation period of 50 to 60 days.
-Females usually choose a secluded den, such as in a hollow tree, log, cave, or rocky crevice, to raise their litter of 2-4 kittens, and will often move their kittens around between multiple den sites.
+Females usually choose a secluded den, such as a hollow tree, log, cave or rocky crevice, to raise their litter of 2 to 4 kittens, and will often move their kittens between multiple den sites.
 The same den site may be used for several years.
+As in most solitary cats, the female raises the kittens alone, nursing them for two months before teaching them to hunt on their own.
+Young usually remain with the female until the following spring.